-Kimberly has held academic appointments at Stanford University and the University of California, San Diego and has given lectures on myriad health policy issues including health care reform, Medicare reform, and quality measurement.
-She has published numerous book chapters and articles in peer-reviewed journals including JAMA (The Journal of the American Medical Association) and Nature Reviews Cancer and has been interviewed and quoted regarding health policy issues by journals such as Consumer Reports and U.S. World News Report.
-Kimberly has served on the board of directors for the Michigan State Medical Society and the San Diego County Medical Society and also has served on the Advisory Committee on Primary Care Reform and the Quality Technical Advisory Committee for the California Medical Association.
-She is a long-standing, active member of the American Medical Association and continues to serve patients at free clinics.
+Kimberly has held academic appointments at Stanford University and the University of California, San Diego and has given lectures on myriad health policy issues, including telehealth reform, health care reform, Medicare reform, and quality measurement.
+She has published book chapters and articles in peer-reviewed journals, including the Journal of the American Medical Association and Nature Reviews Cancer.
+Kimberly has served on the board of directors for the Michigan State Medical Society and the San Diego County Medical Society and also has served on numerous committees for the California Medical Association.
+She is a long-standing member of the American Medical Association and continues to serve primary care patients.

 - November 2018